Alessandro Diamanti: Style of play

 Nicknamed "Alino", Diamanti was a dynamic, creative and technically gifted left-footed playmaker, who usually played as an attacking midfielder; he had also been deployed as a winger or as a supporting striker on occasion, due to his ability to both create chances for teammates, and score goals with his accurate striking ability from outside the area, despite his lack of pace.
 He was predominantly known for his vision, passing, crossing, control, and dribbling ability, as well as his accuracy from penalties; he was also a set-piece specialist, known for his delivery from dead ball situations, as well as his precise curling direct free kicks, and has scored directly from corner kicks throughout his career.
 In addition to his flair and playing ability, he is also known for his charismatic personality, tenacity, and leadership on the pitch; moreover, he is a player who wins a lot of fouls for his team.

+Managerial career

+On 12 July 2023, Diamanti was announced as coach of Melbourne City FC Youth, taking charge from the 2024 season.
+He later obtained his UEFA A License in September 2024, and led the team to promotion to the NPL Victoria in 2025 via the play-offs.
+He left the club in November 2025 to return to Italy to pursue his UEFA Pro License, and on 1 July 2026 was appointed manager of Cesena in Serie B on a two-year contract.

 Personal life

 Diamanti's wife, Silvia Hsieh, is Taiwanese.
 They married on 6 July 2008.
 On 18 December 2008, Silvia gave birth to their daughter, Aileen.
 On 17 July 2010, Silvia gave birth to a second girl, Olivia.
 On 8 March 2013, the couple's third child, a boy named Taddeo, was born.

 Following the end of his playing career, Diamanti continued to remain in Australia with his family and was granted an Australian citizenship in July 2025.
-He also obtained UEFA A license.